Thirubalan7/minibank/README.md

-1.Change the Postgre Setting to your database settings 2.Run the SpringbootApplication
+1.Change the Postgre Setting to your database settings and create a new database "minibank" 2.Run the SpringbootApplication
 3.Create Roles in roles table using query : INSERT INTO roles(role_name) VALUES ('ROLE_MANAGER');
 INSERT INTO roles(role_name) VALUES ('ROLE_EMPLOYEE');